-The person's original record is housed at MDRS and in the LTSS system.
-MDRS is required to keep the entire document for the period of time specified under the current federal guidelines.
+The person's original record is maintained at the operating agency offices.
+The Informed Choice along with other required documentation is submitted electronically which produces a copy that is retained in the eLTSS System.
+The operating agency is required to maintain the entire document, either electronically or in paper, for the period of time specified under the current federal guidelines.